 When it comes to budget and influencer impact, micro-influencers might be the better option if your brand is relatively unknown.

 While a macro-influencer might be harder to pitch, they also have a better chance of increasing your outreach should you win them over.

 What is guest blogging on other sites?
 Once you have a list of bloggers who allow high-quality guest posting, and blog owners you want to reach out to, the next step involves warming them up to your presence before you write a guest article or become a guest author.
 It’s important to explore their great content and express interest in their website before reaching out.

 Pre-outreach includes things like:

-This makes your “cold” emails slightly warmer, which also gives them a better shot at succeeding and feels less spammy to website owners.
+This makes your “cold” emails slightly warmer, which also gives your guest blogging strategy a better shot at succeeding and feels less spammy to website owners.

 Start by visiting the blog of an influencer from your list and choose a post that relates the most to content you’ve written in the past (or are planning to write).

 Let’s say you had Neil Patel as an influencer on your list.
 Go to his blog and choose a post.